MattPD/cpplinks/atomics.lockfree.memory_model.md

 	- It can use memalloy as a test-case generator, and generates litmus tests that can be used with herd7.
 	- https://github.com/MattWindsor91/act/
 - C11Tester: A Testing tool for C11 and C++11 Atomics
+	- a testing tool for C11/C++11 which randomly explores the behaviors of code under the C/C++ memory model
 	- http://plrg.ics.uci.edu/c11tester/
 	- C11Tester: A Fuzzer for C/C++ Atomics
 		- Architectural Support for Programming Languages and Operating Systems (ASPLOS) 2021